AzatKaya1/Ubuntu22.04-ROS2Humble-ArduPilotwSITL-Gazebo-SetupGuide/README.md

   to problems in calling code that expects `find_package` result variables (e.g., `_FOUND`) to follow a certain pattern...

-- Follow the instructions below.
+- Follow the instructions below and try the above code again.

 ```sh
 sudo apt install python3-pip